p3bm/YieldPredict/readme.md

 ```bash
 python catsci_main.py
 ```
+- You need to provide the path of the csv file and it will create 2 npz files.
 - It will give you next 15 reactions.
 If you wanna change the number of reactions it suggest go to main main.py and change the step size value.
-- Use the suggested reactions and once you get the actual yield for those reactions combine it with the original data and run the catsci_main.py file again to get next batch of reactions
+- Use the suggested reactions and once you get the actual yield for those reactions combine it with the original data and run the catsci_main.py file again to get next batch of reactions.